May 17

 - Catcher Gary Carter, back with the Montreal Expos, joins Bob Boone and Carlton Fisk in the exclusive 2,000 games caught club.

-- 2001 - Ike Brown dies from cancer in Memphis, Tennessee, at the age of 59.
-A popular member of the Detroit Tigers for six seasons, Brown was one of the last Negro League players still active in the majors during the 1970s.
+- Ike Brown dies from cancer in Memphis, Tennessee, at the age of 59.
+A popular member of the Detroit Tigers for six seasons, Brown was one of the last Negro League players still active in the majors during the 1970s, and the last to make his major league debut.
 The versatile Brown played every infield and outfield position but center field during his Tigers stint.

 - 2002 - Erubiel Durazo hits three home runs with a double and nine RBI to lead the Arizona Diamondbacks to a 12 - 9 victory over the Philadelphia Phillies at Bank One Ballpark.